PyFPGA/pyfpga/examples/README.md

 * [multi/vhdl.py](multi/vhdl.py): the same concept that the previous one, but using VHDL instead of Verilog files.
 The main difference is how to deal with VHDL libraries.
-* [multi/strategies.py](multi/strategies.py): based on the previous examples, the strategy is changed, useful to make comparison with different optimizations.
 * [multi/parameters.py](multi/parameters.py): VHDL and Verilog files are synthesized changing the value of its generics/parameters.
 * [multi/memory.py](multi/memory.py): it tests the Memory Content Files